AlibabaCloudDocs/sls/intl.en-US/Developer Guide/Other visualization methods/Connect to Log Service by using Grafana.md

     |Parameter|Description|
     |:--------|:----------|
     |Name|The name of the data source.|
-    |HTTP|Set the URL, Access, and Whitelisted Cookies parameters.    -   URL: The format is `http://Endpoint`.
-Replace the Endpoint variable based on the actual scenario.
+    |HTTP|Set the URL, Access, and Whitelisted Cookies parameters.
+The following list describes the parameters:    -   URL: The format is `http://Endpoint`.
+Replace the Endpoint variable with the actual value.
 For more information, see [Endpoints](/intl.en-US/Developer Guide/API Reference/Endpoints.md).
 Example: `http://cn-qingdao.log.aliyuncs.com`.
     -   Access: Select Server or Browser.
 Default value: Server.
     -   Whitelisted Cookies: Add a whitelist. |
     |Auth|Use the default settings.|